wenmengliu/contact_management_project/README.md

 ### Tech Stacks: React

 ### How to run

+### Running locally
 After starting the server, please use `yarn start` to start.

+#### Building and deployment

+1. Go to the server project folder and then run `docker build -t my-node-client .`
+2. Start the docker image via running `docker run -p 3000:3000 my-node-client`

 ### Functionalities